 We may not be in an après ski environment downing schnapps and spiced salted caramels, but it’s cool enough to enjoy some hotter drinks.

 Winter is the time to wrap your hands around a hot chockie, mulled wine or flaming cocktail.
-Try a hot toddie at Hot Shott, where you can enjoy peppermint or coconut rough versions, or add some fire to your cocktails at Fire Cue or El Patio de Cuba.
+Try a hot toddie at Hot Shott, where you can enjoy peppermint or coconut rough versions, or add some fire to your cocktails at El Patio de Cuba.
 Winter never tasted so good!

 Dine to the season

 Winter’s a great time to dine according to the season.

 Many of us dine out earlier or catch up with friends at lunch to make the most of daylight hours.
 Bask in the winter sun at summery venues such as The Collective, which boosts evening temperatures with heaters and winter warming dishes.

 You would think that restaurants have their own EOFY sales, with dining prices being hot, hot hot!
 There are many winter specials available, such as the winter mid-week and lunch specials.
 Many other venues have ‘early bird’ specials available when dining at lunch or before 6.30pm.
 With less people on the street in winter, early dining is a ‘win-win’ for diners and restaurants, leading to keener prices and greater patronage.

 Huddle to the heat (fire or outdoor heater)